Makio64/shader-loader/README.md

 // => return myShader-vx.glsl as string and with the chunks replaced
 ```

-if you use the synthax $name in your shader.glsl it will be replaced by the content of name.glsl ( example with $fog above ) :
+if you use $name in your shader.glsl it will be replaced by the content of name.glsl ( example with $fog above ) :

 ``` glsl
 void main(void) {